F-15C Flaming Cliffs

-Home > Products > Planes > F-15C for DCS World
+Home > Products > Planes > F-15C Flaming Cliffs

 The McDonnell Douglas F-15C Eagle is a twin-engine, all-weather air superiority jet fighter that ranks as one of the best combat aircraft of the modern era.
 The versatile Eagle has been the mainstay of U.S. air defenses for more than three decades.